 ABSTRACT

-Modern radiological techniques have transformed the way adrenal lesions are currently investigated.
+Modern radiological technology has transformed the way adrenal lesions are currently investigated.
 The contemporary radiologist has been catapulted to the forefront in the management of adrenal disease.
 With the increasing use of cross-sectional imaging, adrenal lesions are being serendipitously discovered in radiological studies undertaken for non-adrenal related conditions; the so-called “adrenal incidentaloma.”
 This review discusses the imaging modalities available for the characterization of these lesions, highlighting the current concepts and controversies in differentiating benign from malignant pathology.
 The article also provides a brief overview of the spectrum of adrenal pathology commonly encountered in the adult population.

 “I’m unaware that any modern authority has ventured to assign to them any